|

 News

-One paper is accepted by VDU@CVPR 2024 as Oral Presentation
+One co-first-author paper was accepted at VDU@CVPR 2024 as an oral presentation.

-One paper is featured as Hugging Face Daily Papers and reposted by AK .
+One first-author paper was featured in Hugging Face Daily Papers and reposted by AK .

-One paper is accepted by CVPR 2025, See you in Nashville!
+One first-author paper was accepted at CVPR 2025.
+See you in Nashville!

 |